machelreid/m2d2/README.md

 print(dataset['train'][0]['text']
 ```
 ~~*We're currently exploring ways to host this large amount of data online in an accessible manner, so please stay tuned!
-If you would like to access sooner, feel free to reach out at [machelreid@google.com](mailto:machelreid@google.com).*~~
+If you would like to access sooner, feel free to reach out at {machelreid}-{at}-{google-dot-com}.*~~

 ### Evaluation Sets